ELAN Investors Have Opportunity to Lead Elanco Animal Health Incorporated Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-NEW YORK, Oct.
-22, 2024 /PRNewswire/ -- Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Elanco Animal Health Incorporated (NYSE: ELAN) between November 7, 2023 and June 26, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 6, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Elanco Animal Health Incorporated (NYSE: ELAN) between November 7, 2023 and June 26, 2024, both dates inclusive (the "Class Period"), of the important December 6, 2024 lead plaintiff deadline.

 So what: If you purchased Elanco Animal Health Incorporated securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.